Protected areas#

-The document revises the reporting of WFD Protected Areas in the 2ⁿᵈ and 3ʳᵈ cycle of reporting of the Water Framework Directive River Basin Management Plans (Figure 1), as well as the associated spatial data (Figure 2).
-A proposal is presented for the electronic reporting in the 4ᵗʰ cycle.
-Aspects related to exemptions are addressed in a later document.
+This section revises the reporting of WFD Protected Areas in the 2nd and 3rd cycle of reporting of the Water Framework Directive River Basin Management Plans (Figure 30), as well as the associated spatial data (Figure 31).

 classDiagram